 The toolset introduced in this paper implements the idea of real-world type systems for documenting, in a mechanically checkable form, the intended real-world interpretations of otherwise purely logical software constructs.
 Other researchers have developed many enhancements to the type systems of industrial programming languages in order to support additional checking capabilities.
 The distinguishing characteristic of our approach is its emphasis on explicitly representing and checking consistency of code with an interpretation that defines the intended correspondence of code with the real world.
 By contrast, most work on type systems aims to improve the ability to express and check constraints internal to the software logic (e.g., constraints on aliasing).

 Pluggable type systems [4] enhance built-in type systems in applicable formal languages and provide support for additional type checking.
 The Checker framework [2] is a toolset that implements the idea of pluggable type system for Java.
-Falcon is, in a sense, a pluggable type system for an existing industrial programming language (Java), distinguished, again, by its aim to establish and check code-world correspondences.
+Falcon is, in a sense, a pluggable type system for an existing industrial programming language (Java), distinguished, again, by its aim to establish and check machine-world-to-real-world correspondences.

 Dependent type systems, such as Coq [3] and Agda [1] provide higher-order logics for defining data, function, and proposition types and values.
 In future work, we aim to explore the use of such notations for defining real-world types.

 Some research tools support units checking and dimensional analysis [6], [7].
 They permit adding annotations or type qualifiers to the source programs to denote units and enforce unit consistency.
-These tools focus on units and dimensional analyses, and thus support only narrow special cases of our broader conception real-world types and associated analyses.
+These tools focus on units and dimensional analyses, and thus support only narrow special cases of our broader conception of real-world types and associated analyses.

 Falcon is also distinguished from much preceding work by its strong emphasis on ease of use and practical application.
 Compared with much previous work, Falcon emphasizes the separation of the development of source code from real-world type systems, comprehensive user interfaces, and synthesis mechanisms.
 It is meant for, and we have validated as, a useful tool for practical applications in real engineering environments.